UniqueNetwork/archive-processor-example/README.md

 PostgreSQL is a part of Subsquid processor architecture and use for save scan state.

+Install npm dependencies.

+`npm install`

-## Scan UNIQUE tokens
+## Scan Unique tokens

 We have build simple example for demonstrate how to scan tokens from blockchain.

-In our example you can see [SDK](https://docs.uniquenetwork.dev/sdk/).
+In our example you can see [SDK](https://docs.unique.network/sdk-docs/).
 It's out toolkit for call blockchain API by easy way.

 You can try it by running: